 What is your stance on cell phones?
 Why?

 Please contact your individual youth pastor to find out your church's specific policies.
 We ask that cell phones will not be a distraction up at camp.
 As a camp we would like the students to have the opportunity to get away and engage the relationships that are there, and we believe that limiting cell phone distractions will help us accomplish that.
+Students will have the opportunity to use their cell phones to connect with you as a parents and take a selfie for Insta halfway through the week.
+The rest of time the cellphones will be kept by the counselors unless their is a pressing need for the student to contact you.

 What is the rooming situation?
 Can my student request a friend to be with?
 Are the boys near the girls?